Interference with Radio Frequency Licensed to Government Entity

 (a) A person commits an offense if, without the effective consent of the law enforcement agency, fire department, or emergency medical services provider, the person intentionally interrupts, disrupts, impedes, jams, or otherwise interferes with a radio frequency that is licensed by the Federal Communications Commission to a government entity and is used by the law enforcement agency, fire department, or emergency medical services provider.

-How can I be charged with Interference with Radio Frequency Licensed to Government Entity?
+How can I be charged with an Interference with Radio Frequency Licensed to Government Entity offense in Texas?

 You can be charged with Interference with Radio Frequency Licensed to Government Entity if the state’s attorneys believe that each of the elements of 38.152(a) as described in the section above have been met.

-What is the punishment for Interference with Radio Frequency Licensed to Government Entity?
+What is the penalty for a Texas Interference with Radio Frequency Licensed to Government Entity offense?

 A conviction for Interference with Radio Frequency Licensed to Government Entity is punished by default as a Class A misdemeanor,[2] with a maximum possible fine under Texas state law of up to $4,000 and jail time of up to one year.